 Apps for clinical use and assistance in diagnosis

-Step-by-step medical assistance is one of the most prospective niches of healthcare app development.
+Step-by-step medical assistance is one of the most prospective niches of healthcare app development of Dogtown Media.
 Such applications contain lists of hospitals, doctors, symptoms of illnesses and conditions and enable customers to diagnose themselves and refer to a doctor if needed.

 For example, the iTriage app comprises information about thousands of symptoms.
 You can choose a needed type of care and search for a specialist in your area right away.
 Physician and nurse advice lines, or hotlines are available if you happen to need urgent aid.